 For the ravishingly revamped look, Traci began with a distinct vision of how she wanted the room to feel.
 With a husband and twin sons, Traci finds that “boy world” vibes pervade her home.
 This guest room redo offered a chance to express an atmosphere of drama and updated femininity otherwise omitted from her interiors.

 With the wallpaper functioning as the grand statement, Traci treats the rest of the room with a more modern, edited approach.
-For her, “function follows beauty,” and every item is chosen with strict intentionality, deployed to work on several levels.
-The sleek desk and metallic lamp playfully challenge the classical elements of the wallpaper, while providing the accoutrements of a fully outfitted workspace.
-The vintage bedside tables and Alexis Walter paintings lend depth and richness to a room that could look too “new” and cosmetic without them.
+For her, “function follows beauty,” and every item is chosen with strict intentionality.
+The sleek desk and metallic lamp playfully challenge the classical elements of the wallpaper.
+The vintage bedside tables and Alexis Walter paintings lend depth and richness to the room.
 The blushing quartz chandelier infuses an earthy, sweet quality while delivering key lighting.
-With these features as just as some examples, Traci certainly achieves her aim of providing “simple solutions that bring joy and spirit to the everyday.”
+With these features, Traci certainly achieves her aim of providing “simple solutions that bring joy and spirit to the everyday.”